 Each step in the requirement gathering phase is vital.
 Successful and seamless implementation is the result of an effective requirement gathering process so it shouldn’t be skipped over.
 If you want to get it right, you need to be thorough and go through the process.
 However, it is possible to accelerate it.

-How to capture and gather requirements for digital transformation, software selection or technology evaluations
+How to capture and gather requirements for software selection

 Follow these requirement gathering techniques to set your project up for success